KREnZE1/AdventOfCode/README.md

 ### What is already implemented

-Anything from the commit e22a44c052a7333a6fae37499bf85909186da178 has not yet been implemented, everythng else should have at least a partial solution in this repo
+Any folder where the last commit was the third one has not yet been implemented, everything with a newer commit should have at least been partially implemented